ag0noize/space-explorer/README.md

 It's handled through Vue.js, Three.js and animated with CSS and GreenSock Animation Platform.
 Colors and shades of the textures are tuned according to true-color photos.

+## Important

+Current version of the application is built for desktop only.
+Version for mobile devices will appear later.

 ## Installation and local development

 Space Explorer uses npm to build versions.